 Tim has a passion for designing and implementing technology-enhanced legal services, and has delivered a number of complex legal automation projects for Chapman Tripp clients.

-Tim is recognised as an Up and Coming lawyer by Chambers Asia Pacific 2019.
+Tim is recognised as an Up and Coming lawyer in Chambers Asia Pacific 2019.
 One source describes Tim as “very commercial and pragmatic, extremely bright with a very nice, calm negotiating manner”.
-He is also recognised as a "next generation lawyer" by Legal 500 Asia Pacific 2018.
+He is also recognised as a next generation lawyer in Legal 500 Asia Pacific 2019.

 Tim has advised: